 With an appropriate clearance from the airspace controlling agency, flights higher than 400 feet AGL are allowed.

 Pilots for advanced operations need to be at least 16 years old and hold a “Pilot Certificate – Small Remotely Piloted Aircraft (VLOS) – Advanced Operations” (or under the supervision an advanced pilot certificate holder).
-The pilot certificate can be obtained by passing the advanced exam on the DMP ($10) and successfully completing a flight review administer by an approved flight reviewer (you’re in luck!
+The pilot certificate can be obtained by taking the advanced exam (50 questions, 80% pass) on the DMP ($10) and successfully completing a flight review administered by an approved flight reviewer (you’re in luck!
 We’re getting set up as an approved flight reviewer.).
 There is also a recency requirement.
 Pilots must, at least, complete a Transport Canada-endorsed self-paced study program every 24 months.

 Special Flight Operations Certificate – RPAS (June 1, 2019)